 This course assists students in using data analysis to improve decision-making accuracy and test new ideas in education, social sciences, and business administration.
-Students learn traditional statistics techniques for problem-solving using statistics, equations, and tables, forming the mathematical basis for research.
+Students learn traditional statistics techniques for problemsolving using statistics, equations, and tables, forming the mathematical basis for research.

-Methods of Research Analysis This course covers problem analysis and evaluation techniques, including defining, researching, analyzing, and evaluating problems in the work environment for a research project.
+This course covers problem analysis and evaluation techniques, including defining, researching, analyzing, and evaluating problems in the work environment for a research project.
 It includes identifying and measuring objectives, collecting data, working with significance levels, analyzing variance, and constructing questionnaires.

-Credit Hours: 3 Prerequisite: BMAT 101 and BMAT 102
+Credit Hours: 3

+Prerequisite: BMAT 101 and BMAT 102

-Human Resource Administration This course explores values and perceptions affecting social and economic life through analyzing policies and practices of recruitment, selection, training, development, and compensation of employees, with special attention to Equal Opportunity and Office of Safety and Health Administration legislation through case studies and simulations.
+This course explores values and perceptions affecting social and economic life through analyzing policies and practices of recruitment, selection, training, development, and compensation of employees, with special attention to Equal Opportunity and Office of Safety and Health Administration legislation through case studies and simulations.
 Prerequisite: Department Chair Approval.

-Managerial Accounting and Finance This course provides an overview of financial tools available to managers in decision-making, including income statements, balance sheets, cash flow budgets, changes in financial position, and ratio analysis, emphasizing understanding rather than preparation of accounting and financial documents.
+This course provides an overview of financial tools available to managers in decision-making, including income statements, balance sheets, cash flow budgets, changes in financial position, and ratio analysis, emphasizing understanding rather than preparation of accounting and financial documents.
 Credit Hours: 3 Prerequisites: BOML 213

-Organizational Ethics

-This course reviews several major ethical theories, exposing students to the basic tenets of morality and asking them to examine personal values through readings and workplace analysis, formulating a management philosophy incorporating business ethics, government accountability, human rights, and a responsible lifestyle.

-Processes of Management

-This course introduces basic management concepts and processes, including legal, social, and political environments with a focus on behavior perspectives in organizations.
+BOML 354 Organizational Ethics This course reviews several major ethical theories, exposing students to the basic tenets of morality and asking them to examine personal values through readings and workplace analysis, formulating a management philosophy incorporating business ethics, government accountability, human rights, and a responsible lifestyle.
+Credit Hours: 3 BOML 355 Processes of Management This course introduces basic management concepts and processes, including legal, social, and political environments with a focus on behavior perspectives in organizations.
 It covers motivational theory, leadership styles, negotiation concepts and skills, Total Quality Management (TQM), and Management by Objective (MBO).

-Credit Hours: 3 Prerequisite: Pre-OML courses

-Global Leadership (Elective) This course investigates leadership tasks in companies with worldwide operations, identifying forces of global change and strategic challenges for managers, and examining leadership characteristics required to manage global operations in a changing environment.

-Internship in Management

-Offered in the final semester, this course requires work experience with an organization, government agency, or business institution at the local or state level.
+Credit Hours: 3 Prerequisite: Pre-OML courses BOML 359 Global Leadership (Elective) This course investigates leadership tasks in companies with worldwide operations, identifying forces of global change and strategic challenges for managers, and examining leadership characteristics required to manage global operations in a changing environment.
+Credit Hours: 3 BOML 400 Internship in Management Offered in the final semester, this course requires work experience with an organization, government agency, or business institution at the local or state level.
 Students submit and defend an internship report documenting identification, analysis, and recommended solutions to organizational problems.

-Credit Hours: 3 Prerequisite: Pre-OML courses and Department Chair Approval

-Internship in Leadership

-This course requires work experience with an organization, government agency, or business/educational facility, state or private.
+Credit Hours: 3 Prerequisite: Pre-OML courses and Department Chair Approval BOML 401 Internship in Leadership This course requires work experience with an organization, government agency, or business/educational facility, state or private.
 Prerequisite: BOML 400.

-Organizational Leadership This course emphasizes theoretical approaches to organizational leadership, developing practical skills and methods for immediate application.
+Credit Hours: 3 BOML 402 Organizational Leadership This course emphasizes theoretical approaches to organizational leadership, developing practical skills and methods for immediate application.
 Prerequisite: Pre-OML courses.

-Living in the Global Community

-This course is an interdisciplinary examination of issues concerning the economic, environmental, and social sustainability of the global community, helping students relate their actions to the global context and understand implications of global citizenship.
+Credit Hours: 3 BOML 403 Living in the Global Community This course is an interdisciplinary examination of issues concerning the economic, environmental, and social sustainability of the global community, helping students relate their actions to the global context and understand implications of global citizenship.
 Prerequisite: Department Chair Approval.

-Strategic Planning
+Credit Hours: 3

-This course introduces students to various management models and techniques, applying them to selected business cases.
-It stresses strategic planning and strategic management, helping students think through desired results before activities or related series of events begin.
+BOML 411 This course introduces students to various management models and Strategic techniques, applying them to selected business cases.
+It stresses strategic Planning planning and strategic management, helping students think through desired results before activities or related series of events begin.
 Note: Student must be classified as a Senior (90 earned credits or more) to enroll.
+Credit Hours: 3